dosacat/BlogSaver/readme.md

 App Preview: https://curator-io.onrender.com/#/home

+Through this project, I learned creating interactive mobile responsive front ends with React and its component library Material UI.
+I used Axios to simplify API calls and consumed the Lorem Picsum API for placeholder images.
+On the backend, I learned how to create a web server with express and routing.
+I built an API that allows CRUD operations and middleware to handle errors and logging.
+I used MongoDB for the NoSQL database with hashing of user passwords with bcrypt.
+I used JSONWebToken for authentication headers and a few jest tests for the express backend.

 Use sample username:lala password:lala to use app.
 Features:  Logined users can add blogs to their curated list of content like others posts and delete their own posts.
 Front-end